Code of Ethics / Code of Conduct

 Having a code, is a reasonable position based on a disturbing trend by government bureaucrats and politicians to “triple-delete” their communications, use private emails to avoid scrutiny, and lie but claim it was having “mis-spoke”.

 When caught, politicians used to demonstrate their integrity to the public by resigning from politics.
 This is no longer the case as evidenced in Richmond with MLA John Yap, and the call for his resignation after confessing to mislead the public and evading public scrutiny.
 The public reaction as reported in the media was Time to Kick the Liars to the Curb.
 But not Mr. Yap.
-Undaunted, he is running again for office in 2017.
+Undaunted, he ran for office in 2017, bank-rolled by special interest groups.

 Disturbed?
 There’s more.